The Student (newspaper): 'Page Three' feature

 In early 2005, The Student published an editorial discussing Page 3 models and nudity in the media, accompanied by two full-page, scantily-clad glamour model photographs: one of a male, the other of a female.
 The newspaper subsequently received a complaint from the Edinburgh University Islamic Society (ISocEd).
 The Edinburgh Evening News took up the story, which subsequently appeared in the national press, with the photograph of the female model appearing next to the story.

 Newspapers claimed there had been "floods of complaints" and that the female model was in hiding.
 Catherine Harper of the 'Scottish Women Against Pornography' organisation said, "[this] will lead students to only view women as a pair of breasts."
 However, The Sun defended the publication of a page similar to its own, and offered the model a place in its paper.

 'Pure' controversy

 In November 2006, The Student ran a series of front pages drawing readers' attention to the university's Christian Union, which was running a 'Pure' course which allegedly taught that homosexuality was a 'curable condition'.
 The Student complained that the course was being taught on university premises, at the Chaplaincy Centre, and that this breached the university's anti-discrimination policy.
 The course was subsequently banned temporarily, amid threats of litigation.

-JK Rowling interview
+J. K. Rowling interview

-In early March 2008, The Student published an interview with JK Rowling, author of the best-selling Harry Potter series.
+In early March 2008, The Student published an interview with J. K. Rowling, author of the Harry Potter series.
 Rowling told The Student journalist Adeel Amini that she had considered suicide during her mid-20s but that she had overcome depression through counselling.
 On 23 March, newspapers from around the world, including USA Today, the British newspaper The Times, and several major Indian newspapers published the excerpt from Amini's interview.